kshlsa/fortress/docs/validators/faq.md

 Ref: [Security Advisory: Insecurely configured geth can make funds remotely accessible](https://blog.ethereum.org/2015/08/29/security-alert-insecurely-configured-geth-can-make-funds-remotely-accessible/)
 :::

-Once a validator is created and registered, TORQUE holders can delegate TORQUE to it, effectively adding stake to its pool.
-The total stake of a validator is the sum of the TORQUE self-bonded by the validator's operator and the TORQUE bonded by external delegators.
+Once a validator is created and registered, FORTRESS holders can delegate FORTRESS to it, effectively adding stake to its pool.
+The total stake of a validator is the sum of the FORTRESS self-bonded by the validator's operator and the FORTRESS bonded by external delegators.

 **Only the top 150 validators with the most stake are considered the active validators**, becoming **bonded validators**.
 If ever a validator's total stake dips below the top 150, the validator loses its validator privileges (meaning that it won't generate rewards) and no longer serves as part of the active set (i.e doesn't participate in consensus), entering **unbonding mode** and eventually becomes **unbonded**.